portfolium/playbook/contributing-to-projects/README.md

 Remember, data on the QA database must be treated as sacrosanct for these tests and can not be modified.
 If you modify data and disrupts a test you will be laughed at.

+During the Code Review process of the pull request the automated tests will be reviewed to determine if they meet these guidlines and appropriately test the feature you have created.

 ## Opening your PR